RemiBou/remibou.github.io/_posts/2020-7-23-SOLID-are-not-rules-but-guidelines.md

 ## LSP
 LSP stands for "Liskov substitution principle", its usual explanation is "an object can be replaced by any instance of its subtype without altering the corectness of the program".
 This means that, from the example from before, we could use FooDivideBy2 or Foo everytime we need an IFoo and the program would still be correct.
 What I understand is that when you use an interface you shouldn't worry about the implementation that will be used.

 This principle is really nice and going against it adds "leaky abstraction".
-This is the case for the IQuryable interface in .NET : when you use it you have to know the implementation your are using because they don't all behave the same.
+This is the case for the IQueryable interface in .NET : when you use it you have to know the implementation your are using because they don't all behave the same.

 I see 2 problems with this principle :
-- Some interface/abstract class are used to provide a common entry point and the interface definition doens't say anything aobut the implementation like IObservable
+- Some interface/abstract class are used to provide a common entry point and the interface definition doesn't say anything about the what it should do, like IObservable
 - Not all implementation of an interface shares the same edge cases and error.
-For instance this interface
+For instance this interface :

 ```cs
 public class IDataSave{